kgrid/koio/readme.md

         - instructions for Proposal and Change (Governance) Procedures

     - Technical ontology documentation:
-        - created using Protégé’s OWLDoc generator for the active ontology
+        - created using Protégé’s OWLDoc generator for the active ontology (delete doc folder and recreate it using OWLDoc)
         - must be updated every time the ontology changes

 - **Proposal and Change (Governance) Procedures**
     - Change proposals should be recorded under issues in the KOIO Ontology Management project with all the details needed to discuss, plan and execute the change.
     - Issue templates will be used to help contributors know all the details needed for their proposed changes (i.e. add term, add synonym, revise subclass relationship, new annotation, Obsolete a term, …) when adding a new issue
     - A branch will be created for the work needed to be done to complete each approved change
-    - Changes are only considered complete and ready for merge to the main when the OWL file, documentation, tests, context files and examples are updated
+    - Changes are only considered complete and ready for merge to the main when the OWL file, documentation, tests, context files, graph and examples are updated
     - All existing and new tests should pass before commiting any changes to a branch.
     - Once the changes are finalized they will be merged to the main branch